vkernel/NSX-Security-Framework/README.md

 - Environment isolation with controlled cross-environment communication
 - Application-centric security policies with granular access controls
 - Support for external services and communication
+- Custom context profiles and services defined in inventory

 ## Architecture